 Also, the long game benefits for clinicians and drug companies, is that recording patient outcomes and drug performance is possible with electronic patient-reported outcome (ePRO) system built into a lateral flow Smartphone App or reader.
 The ability to track the use and success of a drug means that drugs can evolve and be tailored to meet the needs of the patients.

 Pharmaceutical market revenue grew from US$390.2 billion to over US$1,200 billion between 2001 and 20183.
 New drugs, aging and growing populations are some of the market drivers.
 The increased market competition, especially with off-patent products, contributes to the Pharmaceutical industry constantly looking to disrupt and innovate in order to deliver ground breaking drugs that stand out in the crowd.

 The main aims have to be improving patient experience and appealing to how healthcare providers can deliver a service that reduces cost and workload constraints.

-Abingdon Health will be attending the Festival of Biologics (15-17 Oct 2019) in Basel.
-Arrange a meet with our Business Development Team to see how near-patient tests could benefit monitoring drug therapy.
+Contact a member if our team to see how near-patient tests could benefit monitoring drug therapy.
 Alternatively, please download our brochure.https://www.alphalabs.co.uk/lf-tlad25; 2.
 Ning X et al. Development of a lateral flow dipstick for simultaneous and semi-quantitative analysis of dihydroartemisinin and piperaquine in an artemisinin combination therapy.
 Drug Test Anal.
-2019 May 31. doi: 10.1002/dta.2656; 3. https://www.statista.com/statistics/263102/pharmaceutical-market-worldwide-revenue-since-2001/ Contact Malcolm
+2019 May 31. doi: 10.1002/dta.2656; 3. https://www.statista.com/statistics/263102/pharmaceutical-market-worldwide-revenue-since-2001/